sammccord/interview-file-uploader/README.md

 access keys will be provided along with this prompt.
 ```

+## Possible Extra Credit Ideas

+- If you finish within the allotted time and want to do extra credit, feel free to tackle one or more of the below ideas.
+Or feel free to come up with your own!

+1. Support a history of pfps for a user, similar to how Facebook allows you to view the history of a user's profile pictures.
+2. Flesh out the profile page to use more than just a pfp
+3. Add support for image descriptions to accompany the pfp.

 ### To set up dev env

 1. Clone this repo